taikedz/bash-builder-presentations/talks/2019-03-13-techmeetup/main.rst

     * Sysadmins who might find this useful?
     * Will exhort their sysadmins too code this way?
-    * Why think their Sysadmins masquerade as devops?
+    * Who think their Sysadmins masquerade as devops?

 =====